‘Sluggy: Bogie’s Other Baby’

 November 22, 1963 is a day that forever changed the course of history.
 Adults of the time remember where they were and what they were doing when President John F. Kennedy was assassinated.

-Nearly half a century later, most Americans continue to believe there was a conspiracy to kill President Kennedy and doubt suspected assassin Lee Harvey Oswald acted alone.
+Now more than half a century later, many Americans continue to believe there was a conspiracy to kill President Kennedy and doubt suspected assassin Lee Harvey Oswald acted alone.
 In his novel 11-22-1963, author Roy Widing shows how the mysterious murder of a president may still be solved using yet-unexamined evidence.

 The Hunt For New Evidence